sav-che/TL-2/Authors/Boissieu, (Jean Marie Antoine Gustave) Henri de {std. H. Boissieu} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 282](https://www.biodiversitylibrary.org/item/103859#page/292/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 282](https://www.biodiversitylibrary.org/page/33265479) of TL-2 Suppl.
 II.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Boissieu, Henri de {std.
 H. Boissieu}|first entry]] for this author

 ### Author

 \* Boissieu, \[Jean Marie Antoine Gustave\] Henri de (1871-1912), French botanist, born at the Château de Varambon, Dépt.
 Ain, of private means, studied at the University of Lyon, licencié-ès-lettres, turned mainly to botany, worked often at the Muséum d'Histoire naturelle with Bureau and Franchet, botanical explorer of S.E.
-France, travelled in Greece and western Asia, worked on the flora of China, Japan and Korea, died on a botanical field trip in the Jura. (*H. Boissieu*).
+France, travelled in Greece and western Asia, worked on the flora of China, Japan and Korea, died on a botanical field trip in the Jura.
+**Abbreviated name**: *H. Boissieu*

 #### Herbarium and types